Optimizing Premium capacities

 - Models remain trim - Incremental refresh policies can be configured to automatically remove history beyond a sliding window of time.

-To learn more, see Incremental refresh in Power BI Premium.
+To learn more, see Incremental refresh for datasets.

 Why are data refreshes not completing?